 Leading companies find the sweet spot by developing capabilities to increase flexibility and agility.
 Good examples of these capabilities include product platforming, design for manufacturability, supply chain redundancy, postponement, and temporary labor.
 These capabilities allow companies to neutralize the impact of product variation on operations.
 At Veryable, we believe that the right approach is a “flexibility first” mentality that then pulls in the demand plan to set the broader boundary conditions.
 Forecast accuracy tends to decrease as you traverse down to the product/component level so the key is finding the appropriate hinge point where forecasts are credible across a broader category and the remaining variation can be managed with operational flexibility.

-In a previous blog titled New Take on Temporary Staffing, we explored how temporary labor has traditionally been used to embed higher levels of flexibility and agility in the supply plan.
-This blog presented some of the challenges and limitations around the current paradigm, namely the fixed period costs, productivity challenges, and lack of choice and availability.
+Temporary labor has traditionally been used to embed higher levels of flexibility and agility in the supply plan.
+Some of the challenges and limitations around the current paradigm are the fixed period costs, productivity challenges, and lack of choice and availability.
 These limitations are becoming more poignant by the day as customer preferences evolve faster, delivery expectations become more demanding, and cost pressures increase.
 Companies do not have the luxury of planning temporary labor 3 weeks out and retaining temporary workers in weekly installments.
 Direct labor planning ultimately has to give companies the ability to adapt in real time.

 At Veryable, we believe the next paradigm shift is bringing labor flexibility down to a very finite level, aligned to daily, or even hourly, production schedules.
 The on-demand economy gives us the opportunity to introduce these higher capabilities, as well as usher in a whole new set of workforce participants into the equation.
 Leading companies are starting to think this way and are having much more success adapting to today’s market.